Rizwan Ali Jaffri

 Rizwan Ali Jaffri is a Pakistani model, actor and singer.
-He is best known for his modeling work with renowned Pakistani fashion labels, he also mark his television debut in 2012 drama serial Pani Jaisa Piyar directed by Sarmad Sultan Khoosat.
-He mark his singing debut with his album Yaran Di Toli in 2013, which earned him Best Album award at 13th Lux Style Awards.
+He is best known for his modeling work with renowned Pakistani fashion labels.
+He made his television debut in the 2012 drama serial Pani Jaisa Piyar, directed by Sarmad Sultan Khoosat.
+He marked his singing debut with his album Yaran Di Toli in 2013, which earned him the Best Album award at the 13th Lux Style Awards.